BrayanMG/portfolio/content/experience.md

 ### Redmond, WA | May 2022 - August 2022

-- A part of the Azure Cost Management team under the Cloud + AI Platform
+- Proposed a data ingestion solution that would greatly improve my team’s API performances
-- Utilized Azure resources to work on a project that would greatly improve my team’s productivity by increasing performance among their billing APIs
+- Provisioned Azure Functions, Event Hubs, and Storage Accounts to host my prototype solution
-- Obtained valuable insight on the full software engineering process, acquiring skills that will be essential as a full-time employee such as writing deployment scripts that automate the building process of applications
+- Obtained valuable insight on the full software engineering process, acquiring skills that will be essential as a full-time employee such as writing deployment scripts for CI/CD